rikard-engstrom/chromium-updater-console/README.md

-Will download binaries from https://chromium.woolyss.com/ Using the api that is documented at https://chromium.woolyss.com/#api The current functionality will download 64-bit version.
+Will download binaries from https://chromium.woolyss.com/ Using the api that is documented at https://chromium.woolyss.com/#api

+# Limitations
+The current functionality will download 64-bit version.

 # Why?
-I couldn't get https://github.com/henrypp/chrlauncher to update my Chromium So I just made this super simple console application with the basic functionality that I wanted.
+I couldn't get https://github.com/henrypp/chrlauncher to update my Chromium so I just made this super simple console application with the basic functionality that I wanted.

 # How to use it
 1. Download the binaries